 207 E. Buffalo St., (414) 271-7788

-Jing's Chinese Restaurant is definitely the only Chinese restaurant in the Third Ward.
+Although it's no longer the only Chinese restaurant in the Third Ward, Jing's reputation for fine Chinese cuisine persists.
 In the first floor of the Marshall building in a space that formerly housed Moondance Coffee, Jing's is sparsely decorated and has a bright, clean interior.
 It is open daily at 11:30 a.m.
 It offers carry out, delivery, catering and dine-in options.
 (Open on Christmas Day).

 9011 S Howell Ave., Oak Creek, (414) 768-8888